jsvana/habits/README.md

 ### Script

-Put 'er in a daily cron (probably to be run around the end of the workday):
+Configure your run time in `config.py` and then run

 `python -m habits.cron`